Africa

 An artificial intelligence (AI) research laboratory opened by Google in Ghana, the first of its kind in Africa, would take on challenges across the continent, researchers said.

-Africa has many challenges where the use of AI could be beneficial, sometimes even more than in other places, Google’s head of AI Accra Ghana, Moustapha Cisse, told reporters at the center’s official opening this week.
+Africa has many challenges where the use of AI could be beneficial, sometimes even more than in other places, Google’s head of AI in Accra, Ghana, Moustapha Cisse, told reporters at the center’s official opening this week.

 Cisse, an expert from Senegal, said that he hoped specialist engineers and AI researchers would collaborate with local organizations and policymakers.